kaakaa/pflenker.github.io/_po_qa/how-to-sync-between-teams.md

 information radiator, where people could just look at and understand what is going on.
 This idea comes with three drawbacks:

-- You have to remember reading it
+- You have to remember to read it
-- You have to remember writing it
+- You have to remember to update it
 - The responsibility for including everything that is relevant for any reader lies with the author

 That sounds like a lot of work!